Why should I buy stocks?

 It’s not a good idea to buy stock from a company you don’t recognize.
-“Before you invest in a company, you need to understand the products or services that it provides.
-It is even better if you personally use and love the company’s products or services,” according to Kratter.
 Understanding a company and how their products work will make it easier for you to put the company’s financial reports into a context you can understand.

 Buy stock in a company with a habitual consumer base

 If you want to earn a steady income from a company’s stock, invest in a company whose product is habitual.
 Examples include coffee and cigarettes, among others.
 This type of company is more resilient to recessions and other economic hardships because their customers will continue to buy from them while they cut back on other non-necessities.

 Invest in a company that’s been around for a while